 4) Notre Dame Stadium

-Home of the Notre Dame Football team.
-Go for a tour of the stadium to see the locker room, the “Play Like a Champion Today” sign, all the new renovations being made to the stadium, and even walk out through the tunnel onto the field to get your picture taken.
+Home of Notre Dame Football, Notre Dame Stadium is one of college football’s most historic venues.
+Go for a tour of the recently renovated stadium to see the locker room, touch the “Play Like a Champion Today” sign, and even walk out through the tunnel onto the field to get your picture taken.

 5) Log Chapel